 The thought of altering foot-strike also didn’t occur to the general population of runners, so the market didn’t exist.
-Even though the minimalist shoe phenomenon is credited with promoting low-drop footwear and full-contact landings, social media and smartphones helped disseminate information.
+Even though the minimalist shoe phenomenon is credited with promoting low-drop footwear and full-contact landings, social media and smartphones certainly helped in spreading the word.

 Likewise for runners who prefer to make full-contact landings, which is loosely classified as midfoot/forefoot striking.
 We must point out that here that if you currently land rearfoot and are running injury-free, there’s no reason to alter your technique just because somebody says you should.

-While there is plenty of anecdotal support for forefoot striking – we also feel that full-contact landings are more efficient – but there’s a lack of scientific evidence that proves that forefoot striking is biomechanically more efficient or leads to a reduction of injuries.
+While there is plenty of anecdotal support for forefoot striking – we also feel that full-contact landings are more efficient – but there’s a lack of scientific evidence that proves that forefoot striking is biomechanically more efficient or leads to reduced injuries.

 There are so many facets of a good running form, so a mere foot-strike change isn’t the panacea to all ills.
-That said, we do suggest to avoid over-striding and exaggerated Dorsiflexion, a state in which your toes point skywards during heel landing.
+That said, we do suggest to avoid over-striding and exaggerated Dorsiflexion, a state where your toes point skywards during heel landing.

 Running shoes that are suitable for forefoot and midfoot striking needs to fulfill several requirements.